The Maxwell-Klein-Gordon equation with scattering data: Introduction

 \subsection{Related results}

 The most related work is the small data result obtained by He in \cite{MR4299134}, in which the scattering data are given for the scalar field and the connection field in Lorenz gauge.
 Under this particular gauge condition, the scalar field can not be freely assigned as there is a phase correction based on the asymptotic behaviors for the solutions for the Cauchy problem in \cite{MR3936130}, \cite{MR2253534}.
+Another related work was given by Wang in \cite{wang2010radiation}.
+In this work, he considered the scattering problem for Einstein equations in harmonic coordinates, and also used the conformal compactification method and discussed the characteristic initial value problem, see also \cite{wang2014} for the higher dimension cases.
 General nonlinear wave equation verifying the null condition or weak null condition with small scattering data on the future null infinity has been studied earlier by Lindblad-Schlue in \cite{lindblad2017scattering}.
 Another deep and remarkable result is the construction of a large class of black hole spacetimes as solutions to the vacuum Einstein equation with scattering data on the future null infinity and the event horizon of a fixed Schwarzschild spactime in \cite{dafermos2013scattering} by Dafermos-Holzegel-Rodnianski.
 For scattering theory for linear fields on various black hole spacetimes, we refer to the recent progresses in \cite{MR2070126}, \cite{MR3494169}, \cite{MR3798305}, \cite{MR4166630} and references therein.

 Scattering theory for nonlinear fields with large data is in general more difficult.
 Baez-Segal-Zhou in \cite{MR1073286} constructed the scattering operator for the cubic defocusing semilinear wave equation in the energy space in Minkowski space, which has later been extended to non-stationary asymptotic flat backgrounds by Joudioux in \cite{MR2910977}, \cite{MR4109802}.
 Similar result has been obtained by Baskin-Barreto in \cite{MR3324913} for the energy critical defocusing semilinear wave equations.
 We remark here that the good sign and the superconformal power (see discussions for the Cauchy problem in \cite{MR4411879}) of the nonlinearity is of particular importance to establish the scattering theory.
 Hence the MKG system studied here provides another nonlinear model for which one can find a continuous map from a class of scattering data on the future null infinity to that on the past null infinity.